 - themselves, their cultures and ethnicities, and their languages and families in the photos, signs, books, and artifacts?
 Have you invited families to bring in photos and family artifacts to share in the care environment? - In a review of why families become involved (in children's programs), Hoover Dempsey et al. (2005) found that "how welcoming the program is" was one of the most influential indicators of family engagement.
-Programs can strive to become more welcoming in a number of ways,
+Programs can strive to become more welcoming in a number of ways, ranging from staff greeting families at the door, to hanging signs so that families can navigate the building more easily, to establishing a "family room" where families can mingle and find information on child develmembers of the program community.

-Programs can strive to become more ranging from staff greeting families at the door, to hanging signs so that families can navigate the building more easily, to establishing a "family room" where families can mingle and find information on child development or the educational program.
-To ensure that all families feel welcome, programs can incorporate role models from diverse backgrounds and celebrate the cultures of all members of the program community.
-Intangible benefits that result from a welcoming environment, such as feelings of acceptance and appreciation, are also important for promoting partnerships with families (Constantino 2008).
+Intangible benefits that result from a welcoming environment, such as feelings of acceptance and appreciation, are also important for promoting partnerships with families (Conopment or the educational program.
+To ensure that all families feel welcome, programs can incorporate role models from diverse backgrounds and celebrate the cultures of all stantino 2008).
 In addition to making an effort to welcome all families in your environment, it is also important to observe, assess, and listen to how successful you have been.
 Do families spend time talking with each other and the staff?
 Do they seem comfortable in different areas of your program?
 Do they take initiative to read to or play with children when they are in the care setting?